StereoD-Development/flaunch/doc/build_commands.md

 Another vital and powerful feature of `fbuild` is it's rich command tools.
 By abstracting some components into easy-to-use commands, while leaving the ability to run raw command line expressions, you can get the most out of the build technology without having to have a different build procedure for each platform.

 # The Syntax
 A Command List is, unsurprisingly, a list of commands that we want to execute.
-A "Command" in this context *isn't* just a command line operation but potentially a tree of possible code paths to follow should the need arise.
+A "Command" in this context *isn't* just a command line operation but potentially a tree of possible code paths to follow.

 ## Basic Command
 ```